MatinPoursheykhi/frontEnd-react-vite/README.md

 you can find this mentioned backEnd on my gitHub => (MatinPoursheykhi/backEnd-nodeJs-sequelize) and clone it.

-** you may need to change your dataBase, thus the infrastructures are provided to switch between json-server and local dataBase.
+** you may need to change your dataBase, thus the infrastructures are provided to switch between json-server and your local dataBase.